 We first set up a simple model of electoral competition.
 After solving the benchmark model, we study the change in our results in the presence of a mafia organization.
 A political system features two parties (party A and party B) who compete in a campaign game to win the support of the electorate under a proportional system.
 Parties compete on the political arena to win the elections, characterized by proportional rule.
 The probability for the party to form the government is given by the share of votes gained in the elections (Austen-Smith, 2000; Baron and Diermeier, 2001).
-The electorate is divided into three groups: the supporters of party A, $y_A$ , the supporters of party B, $y_B$ and the swing voters $(1-y_A-y_B)$ who are characterized by heterogeneous political preferences assumed to be uniformly distributed between 0 and 1.
-The two political parties (or coalitions) are assumed to be located at the extremes of the Hotelling line; party A at zero and party B at 1.
-The supporters of party i=A, B gain utility F from voting their own party, while a voter located at F belonging to the rest of the population gains a utility of F and F when voting for party F and F and F when voting for party F and F and F and F when voting for party F and F and F and F and F when voting for party F and F are the proposition F are the proposition F and
+The electorate is divided into three groups: the supporters of party A, $y_A$ , the supporters of party B, $y_B$ and the swing voters $(1 - y_A - y_B)$ who are characterized by heterogeneous political preferences assumed to be uniformly distributed between 0 and 1.
+The two political parties (or coalitions) are assumed to be located at the extremes of the Hotelling line; party A at zero and party Bat 1.
+The supporters of party i = A, B gain utility r from voting their own party, while a voter located at x belonging to the rest of the population gains a utility of r - x when voting for party A and r - (1 - x) when voting for party B.